-The Center for Alcohol and Drug Studies and Services is a project of San Diego State University School of Social Work.
-Originally named the Center on Substance Abuse, the Center was established in 1987 by Dr. Anita S. Harbert to address alcohol and other drug-related problems at San Diego State University and in the larger community.
+The Center for Alcohol and Drug Studies and Services is a project of the San Diego State University School of Social Work.
+Originally named the Center on Substance Abuse, the Center was established in 1985 by Dr. Anita S. Harbert to address alcohol and other drug-related problems at San Diego State University and in the larger community.

 The Center specializes in research and evaluation design with an emphasis on socio-behavioral research and applied evaluation.
 Our multi-disciplinary staff have decades of experience in research and evaluation and are highly committed to scientific excellence.

 The Center serves as an umbrella organization for several alcohol and drug related research initiatives and services, including the SDSU Driving Under the Influence Program, a County of San Diego contracted program to provide drinking driver education and counseling services in the Central Judicial District of San Diego County.